Supply chain snarls loosen for U.S. companies, but plenty of problems remain

 The PPI for final demand rose 8.5% in September from a year ago, though that's a notch down from the 8.7% annual increase in August and was the smallest annual increase since July 2021.

 Lower producer prices are needed before consumers can expect much inflation relief.
-A closely watched report on consumer prices will be released Thursday.
+A closely watched report on consumer prices released Thursday showed that slowing demand and loosening supply chains were starting to filter through into lower prices for some things.
+Apparel prices fell 0.3% and prices for used cars and trucks declined for the third straight month, according to the Labor Department's report on the consumer price index.

+The upshot is that core goods prices were unchanged--mirroring a similar reading in the producer price report.

 SHIFTING DEMAND